Lerer/veracode-cli/docs/index.md

 ## Existing commands
 ### SCA (Software Composition Analysis)
 - __list_workspaces__ - List the existing workspaces
-- __identify_redundant_workspaces__ - create a list of Workspace candidate for deletion (base on no project and as a duplicate workspace name)
+- __identify_redundant_workspaces__ - create a list of Workspace candidate for deletion (base on no project and has a duplicate workspace name)
 - __delete_redundant_workspaces__ - remove workspace specified in input file

-For the above command options, the structure of data inthe input (and output) file is as follow:
+For the above command options, the structure of data in the input (and output) file is as follow:
 ```
 [
     {